rjorton/MinION-COVID19/README.md

 logout
 ```

+Probably best to delete all the data from frankenstein when done as everything should now be on alpha

 #### Consensus generation

 To filter, porchop demultiplex, align, primer trim and call the consensus, we use the ARTIC nCoV-2019 environment and instructions.
 Full instructions are available here: